 Depending on the type of product, original documents must accompany the product at the time of import controls.
-Although MinAF temporarily accepted electronic phytosanitary certificates/free sale certificates/health certificates during the Covid-19 pandemic, electronic copies of phytosanitary certificates are no longer accepted by MinAF, as of August 1, 2021.
-MinAF continues to accept electronic free sale certificates/health certificates e-mailed directly to PAFD.
-MinAF plans to end this implementation soon but as of June 2022, these documents continue to be accepted electronically.
-Exporters should be in close communication with importers in Turkey to learn about the correct official e-mail addresses to submit free sale/health certificates and whether this 'temporary implementation' is still in effect.
+Although MinAF temporarily accepted electronic phytosanitary certificates/ certificates of free sale/health certificates during the Covid-19 pandemic, MiNAF ended this temporary implementation for phytosanitary certificates as of August 1, 2021 and for certificates of free sale/health certificates as of August 1, 2022.
+Currently, MinAF again requires original copies of these certificates at the time of import controls.

-Please see detailed information about export certificates in the FAS GAIN Report entitled FAIRS Export Certificate for Turkey for 2022 which is accessible here.
+Please see detailed information about export certificates in the FAS GAIN Report entitled FAIRS Export Certificate for Turkey for 2023 which is accessible here.